YuvarajTana/modern-web/README.md

 # modern-web

-  - All modern concepts, features and standards to build scalable and reliable web applications
+  - All modern concepts, features and standards to build scalable and reliable enterprise level web applications

   - It also be having commonly uses code snippets from beginner to advanced level